bloomberg/memray/CONTRIBUTING.md

 | [help wanted](https://github.com/bloomberg/memray/search?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+&type=Issues&utf8=%E2%9C%93)    | `is:issue is:open label:"help wanted"`    | General issues where contributors help is wanted.                                                                                                                  |
 | [question](https://github.com/bloomberg/memray/search?q=is%3Aissue+is%3Aopen+label%3Aquestion&type=Issues&utf8=%E2%9C%93)                 | `is:issue is:open label:question`         | Open discussions to resolve everything from implementation details to desired functionality.                                                                       |

+## Contribution Licensing

+Since this project is distributed under the terms of an [open source license](LICENSE), contributions that you make are licensed under the same terms.
+In order for us to be able to accept your contributions, we will need explicit confirmation from you that you are able and willing to provide them under these terms, and the mechanism we use to do this is called a Developer's Certificate of Origin [(DCO)](https://github.com/bloomberg/.github/blob/main/DCO.md).
+This is very similar to the process used by the Linux(R) kernel, Samba, and many other major open source projects.

+To participate under these terms, all that you must do is include a line like the following as the last line of the commit message for each commit in your contribution:

+    Signed-Off-By: Random J. Developer <random@developer.example.org>

+The simplest way to accomplish this is to add `-s` or `--signoff` to your `git commit` command.

+You must use your real name (sorry, no pseudonyms, and no anonymous contributions).

 ## Documentation

 **Public** modules, functions, classes, and methods must be documented using [Python